HiPhish/fennel-repl.nvim/README.rst

 The public interface of the plugin will change.
 Do not rely on it.

 It works as a basic REPL: you send it text and get text back.
 It is the same as the REPL you get when you run `fennel` from the command-line.

+These features are absolutely necessary for a fully working REPL:

+- [ ] Handling of messages sent to the process standard output
+- [ ] Handling of messages received from the process standard input

-There are a lot of niceties to add though:
+There are a lot of niceties to add:

 - [ ] Interactive stacktrace: click a line and get taken to that location
 - [ ] Auto-completion on the REPL